checkout/frames-android/README.md

 ```

 ## Objects found in callbacks
-#### When dealing with actions like generating a card token the callback will include the following objects:
+#### When dealing with actions like generating a card token the callback will include the following objects.

 **For success -> CardTokenisationResponse**
 <br/>